ldaley/remote-control/doc/manual/src/chapters/020-client.md

 ### Remote Exceptions

-Exceptions thrown on the server are captured and returned to the client where they are wrapped in a `groovyx.remote.client.RemoteException` and thrown.
+Exceptions thrown on the server are captured and returned to the client where they are wrapped in a `io.remotecontrol.client.RemoteException` and thrown.

     try {
         remote.exec {
             throw new IllegalStateException("bang!")
         }
-    } catch (groovyx.remote.client.RemoteException e) {
+    } catch (io.remotecontrol.client.RemoteException e) {
         def remoteException = e.cause
         assert remoteException instanceof IllegalStateException
         assert remoteException.message == "bang!"
     }

-If the remote exception was not able to be serialized, it will be *wrapped* in a `groovyx.remote.UnserializableExceptionException`.
+If the remote exception was not able to be serialized, it will be *wrapped* in a `io.remotecontrol.UnserializableExceptionException`.
 This exception assumes the stack trace of the real exception and constructs a message based on the class and message of the real exception.

 ### Unserializable Return Values

-If the return value of the last command in the chain is not `Serializable`, a `groovyx.remote.client.UnserializableReturnException` is thrown.
+If the return value of the last command in the chain is not `Serializable`, a `io.remotecontrol.client.UnserializableReturnException` is thrown.
 The `toString()` representation of the unserializable object is available as the `stringRepresentation` property on the exception.

 There are two flags that can be set on remote control objects to augment this behaviour (both default to false)